Meet the Candidates: Monteagle City Council

 by Leslie Lytle, Messenger Staff Writer

-Editor’s Note: This is the second in a series of interviews with some of the local candidates running for office.
-In alphabetical order, here are the second of the five candidates for the alderperson seats in Monteagle.
-The first five candidates were in the Sept.
-25, 2020 issue, which is available online at www.sewaneemessenger.com
+Editor’s Note: This is the first in a series of interviews with some of the local candidates running for office.
+In alphabetical order, here are the first five candidates for the alderperson seats in Monteagle.
+The next five candidates will be in the Oct.
+2, 2020 issue.

 Ten candidates are vying for the four open alderperson seats on the Monteagle City Council.
 The candidates addressed the following questions: How long have you lived in Monteagle?
 What special qualifications or past experience will you bring to the council?
 Why do you want to serve on the Monteagle City Council?
 Read on to learn about the candidates.

 Jessica Blalock is a 17-year citizen of Monteagle.
 Blalock is running for a second-term as alderwoman.
 Her motto in serving on the council is “Our children, our future.”
 She is the mother of two young boys who attend Monteagle Elementary School.
 Her focus in her first term was to bring back and strengthen youth events and structures.
 “Harton Park was let go and condemned by the state,” she said.
 “Monteagle baseball field was forgotten.”
 Harton Park and the ball field were her priorities as alderwoman, and she ushered in renovation of both.
 Heading up Parks and Recreation, she also oversaw the Easter Egg Hunt, Movies in the Park, Community Yard Sale, holiday parades, and ball season.
 “With your vote I hope to have two more years to work on grants and donations to renovate Hannah Pickett Park and much more.
 Our children are our future.”